ATI-Wuhan/WhatieSDK_iOS/README.md

 ```
 ### 4. Device Controlling
 #### 4.1 Get My Devices List
-Get the device list and return an array of <EHOMEDeviceModel * >.
-The device properties are in EHOMEDeviceModel.h.
+Get the device list and return an array of `<EHOMEDeviceModel * >`.
+The device properties are in `EHOMEDeviceModel.h`.
 ```objc
 [EHOMEDeviceModel getMyDeviceListWithStartBlock:^{
     //Start getting my devices...